DivyaniUpadhyay/EcoGrow/README.md

 # (4) Contact Page:
       By visiting the contact page the customer can share their problem with us.
+      NOTE: The contact us page is intentionally static and does not have dynamic functionality.This page is just for enhancing the website view,as we had not developed the backend.
+"SUBMIT NOW" option is just a placeholder designed for enhancing purpose only.
 ![Screenshot 2024-06-11 104221](https://github.com/ShubhamRaghu03/ECOGROW/assets/171165584/44f61701-32d9-4eb7-8628-da113f43b4ce)

 # (5) Chatbot Page: